-The main target content that Image Analyzer attempts to detect is pornographic images.
-Image Analyzer uses a variety of techniques in its analysis to make this determination.
-It is important to note that detection of this type of content is not an exact science, and the level of technology available today means that a few images may be undetected or falsely detected.
+Image Analyzer can be used to check for a variety of image content, including pornography and QR codes.
+Image Analyzer uses a variety of techniques in its analysis.
+It is important to note that detection of image content is not an exact science, and the level of technology available today means that a few images may be undetected or falsely detected.
 A number of control settings can be selected when creating a rule for image analysis, to help tune the results of the analysis.